 The acquisition of DNA by horizontal gene transfer enables bacteria to adapt to previously unexploited ecological niches.
 Although horizontal gene transfer and mutation of protein-coding sequences are well-recognized forms of pathogen evolution, the evolutionary significance of cis-regulatory mutations in creating phenotypic diversity through altered transcriptional outputs is not known.
 We show the significance of regulatory mutation for pathogen evolution by mapping and then rewiring a cis-regulatory module controlling a gene required for murine typhoid.
 Acquisition of a binding site for the Salmonella pathogenicity island-2 regulator, SsrB, enabled the srfN gene, ancestral to the Salmonella genus, to play a role in pathoadaptation of S. typhimurium to a host animal.
 We identified the evolved cis-regulatory module and quantified the fitness gain that this regulatory output accrues for the bacterium using competitive infections of host animals.
 Our findings highlight a mechanism of pathogen evolution involving regulatory mutation that is selected because of the fitness advantage the new regulatory output provides the incipient clones.

 Osborne, Suzanne E.; Walthers, Don; Tomljenovic, Ana M.; Mulder, David T.; Silphaduang, Uma; Duong, Nancy; and Lowden, Michael J., "Pathogenic Adaptation of Intracellular Bacteria by Rewiring a Cis-Regulatory Input Function" (2009).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1505.